 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into First Community Bankshares's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 There are currently 145,448 First Community Bankshares shares held short by investors – that's known as First Community Bankshares's "short interest".
 This figure is 5.3% down from 153,538 last month.

 There are a few different ways that this level of interest in shorting First Community Bankshares shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against First Community Bankshares.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against First Community Bankshares.

 Find out more about how you can short First Community Bankshares stock.

 Recently First Community Bankshares has paid out, on average, around 37.78% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.31% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), First Community Bankshares shareholders could enjoy a 3.31% return on their shares, in the form of dividend payments.
 In First Community Bankshares's case, that would currently equate to about $1.02 per share.